NKRI-OS/brutality/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

 #### What is this?
-A fuzzer for any GET entries
+A 'brutality' fuzzer for any GET entries

 #### Features
 - [x] Multi-threading on demand